D3Ext/WEF/README.md

 :ballot_box_with_check: Multiple templates for EvilTwin attack

-:ballot_box_with_check: Check monitor mode and it status
+:ballot_box_with_check: Check monitor mode and its status

-:ballot_box_with_check: 2Ghz and 5Ghz attacks
+:ballot_box_with_check: 2.4Ghz and 5Ghz attacks

 :ballot_box_with_check: Custom wordlist selector